FCS-analysis/PyCorrFit/README.md

 		texlive-math-extra
 		texlive-science

-- The following steps are optional but might increase performance.
+- The following steps are optional but might increase performance on Ubuntu 12.04.
 Up-to-date python packages can easily be installed using pip.
 	- Install

 			gfortran